MJanbandhu/LLM_Basic-Prompt_Engineering/README.md

 # Prompt-Engineering
-Here we'll learn what is called prompt engineering
+Here the information about what is called prompt engineering